Puerto Madryn 101- Everything You Need to Know

 Nicki on a whale-watching tour with Bottazzi Tours, from Puerto Piramides.

-Punta Norte: This is the most northern point of the peninsula.
+This is the most northern point of the peninsula.
 There are a few estancias in the area: San Lorenzo and Punta Norte.
-The best months for visiting this point are in the summer where it is more likely to see penguins, whales, orcas, and elephant seals.
+The best months for visiting this point are in the summer when it is more likely to see penguins, whales, orcas, and elephant seals.
+There is a loberia in this area.

-Caleta Valdes: This is a long strip of land that goes along the center of the east coast of the peninsula.
-There are several spots where you can stop to see penguins, birds, sea lions, elephant seals, and even orcas if you’re lucky.
-There is even a lighthouse in the area with a restaurant, rest stop, and a nature walk.
+This is a long strip of land that is parallel to the center of the east coast of the peninsula.
+There are several spots where you can stop to see penguins, birds, sea lions, elephant seals, and orcas if you’re lucky.
+There is even a lighthouse in the area with a restaurant, a rest stop, and a nature walk.

-Punta Delgada: This is at the southeastern edge of the peninsula, and has a large colony of elephant seals.
+This is at the southeastern edge of the peninsula and has a large colony of elephant seals.

 Things to do South of Puerto Madryn

-There is a lot to do around the area, but it is very spread out.
-If you’ve got a car, or joined a tour, it’s time to head south.
+There is a lot to do around the area south of Puerto Madryn, but it is very spread out.
+If you’ve rented a car, or joined a tour, it’s time to head south.

 There is a funny lack of logic when arriving at the reserve.
 You park in a temporary lot, then walk 10 minutes down a dirt path to the ticket booth and visitor center.
 Once you get your tickets, you walk the ten minutes back to the car and drive just 1km down the road to park again and enter the reserve.